To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 You can also submit your images to sell which makes sense and is convenient since they cater to the creative community and have a built-in network of graphic design and photographer customers already.

-They do not offer video or audio files, so if you’re a multimedia user, you’ll have to look elsewhere.
+They recently added video files to their library but still don’t offer audio files.
 Adobe Stock is still in the early stages, so we will have to give them more time to see where they fit in our rankings.

 - Credit packs start at $49.95 for 5 credits (good for 1 image)